Thought Gyroscope

 How The Well-Being of Others Becomes My Freedom – #60

 In 2008 Dr. Wayne Dyer published the book “Living the Wisdom of the Tao”.
 It contains the 81 verses of the Tao Te Ching.
 Wayne Dyer wrote an affirmation to each verse to bring the meaning of it to better awareness.
 I was fortunate to buy that book the first time I experienced Wayne Dyer live at a lecture, and I even got the book signed by the author himself.
-Still, it is giving me goosebumps to think back to the moment when I was standing in front of him, handing him the book, and got it signed.
+Still, it is giving me goosebumps to think back to the moment when I was standing in front of him, handing him the book, and getting it signed.

 Read more ›